naldertown/les-roches-gite-cms/src/pages/index.md

     perfect base if you're just travelling through as it is situated 5 mins from the N10 which runs all the way down to the south of France and Spain.

     Poitiers airport is 35 min north on the N10 and flights run from London Stansted 3 times a week.
+We are also pet friendly and have 2 small dogs of own.
 description: Head to the nearby town of Chaunay and enjoy a coffee and watch the world go by or head to some of the historic local towns such as Verteuil-sur-Charente to explore the Chateau and restaurants.
 Civray is 20